ianic/tls.zig/readme.md

          skip: 0
 ```

-When I found domain which fails I use http_get example to test wether it is transient error or point to something interesting.
+When I found domain which fails I use http_get example to test whether it is transient error or point to something interesting.
 Now only transient errors are left in that domains group.

 ## http get